-It seems only yesterday everybody was rushing to join the cloud bandwagon.
-Now, with the impending arrival of 5G—responsible for igniting the Internet of Things (IoT)—companies are rethinking their IT frameworks once again.
+It seems only yesterday that everybody was rushing to jump up on the cloud bandwagon.
+Now, with the arrival of 5G, which relies on edge computing services and is responsible for igniting the Internet of Things (IoT), companies are rethinking their IT frameworks once again.

 Edge computing is poised to become the central technology for supporting data processing in the coming years.
-It will allow for smart objects to process their own data without it needing to sync back and forth with the cloud.
+In a nutshell, it will allow for smart objects to process their own data without it needing to sync back and forth with the cloud.

-The current volume of data created worldwide is expected to reach 41 zettabytes (a zettabyte equals around a billion terabytes) by the end of 2019.
+Back in 2019, the volume of data created worldwide was expected to reach 41 zettabytes (a zettabyte equals around a billion terabytes) by the end of 2019.
 However, BBVA estimates this will be 10,000 times greater by 2025.

 In layman’s terms: that’s a lot of cloud storage space.

-If we have to wait for this high amount of data to be processed by a cloud and sent back, these vehicles will not be able to respond and adjust fast enough.
+So, when we talk about 5G and the IoT, we’re not only talking about robotic arms and smart homes.
+We’re talking automated cars and airplanes, processing enormous amounts of data (around 4 terabytes and 70 terabytes per hour, respectively).
+If we have to wait for this high amount of data to be processed by a cloud and sent back, these vehicles would not be able to respond and adjust fast enough.

 The benefits of edge computing

-Another way in which edge computing can benefit financial services is that it helps institutions comply with regulations.
+Another way in which edge computing can benefit financial services is by helping institutions comply with regulations.
 Not all data is international, and global access is harder to control when information is up on the cloud.
 To comply with regulations, customer data often cannot leave a certain country or region.
 With edge computing, companies can store information outside of the cloud but while still having it belong to the company’s data ecosystem.

 When it comes to reducing costs, edge computing can help by limiting data expenditure on your network, which translates into less upkeep and resources.